Analytics and A/B testing: It’s a match made in data heaven.

 - User pathways and page sequences – Where are your users leaving your site, or going back and forth between pages?

 By studying your analytics data, you can zero in on what to address via testing, and precisely where on your site to run experiments.
-(A performance audit performed by analytics experts is an effective way to comprehensively review your site and identify any problematic areas or opportunities for improvement.)
+(A performance audit performed by analytics experts is an effective way to comprehensively review your site and identify any problem areas or opportunities for improvement.)

 #2.
 Uncover new pockets of potential

 Let’s assume your KPIs are all up and to the right, and you see no need for immediate and urgent correction.
 (Great news!)
 Another way analytics can help you identify impactful tests is through competitive intelligence insights.
-Certain analytics solutions like AT Internet’s Analytics Suite feature integrated industry benchmark data, so that you can compare your site’s performance against your industry competitors and see where you have room for progress.
+Certain analytics solutions like AT Internet’s Analytics Suite feature integrated industry benchmark data so that you can compare your site’s performance against your industry competitors and see where you have room for progress.

 For example, your 30% bounce rate might seem acceptable as a KPI, until you notice your direct competitor’s bounce rate is only 20%.
 You see that you have room for improvement, and it only takes going back into your analytics reports to identify which levers to pull with your tests.